kevinboone/epub2txt2/README.md

 is a terminal, the program will try to work out how wide it is.
 If it can't, it will assume 80 characters.
-The implication of using standard input to determine terminal width is that `epub2txt` still assumes it must produced fixed-width output, even if output is redirected to some other utility.
+The implication of using standard input to determine terminal width is that `epub2txt` still assumes it must produce fixed-width output, even if output is redirected to some other utility.
 This makes it possible to use `epub2txt` without specific command-line switches in common modes of operation like: